tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 Short.
 No.

 Long.
 Maybe.
 That super practical to override a dependency of a dependency or a big framework (`RN`, `SDWebImage`).
-But it can (will) break at upgrade.
+But it can (will) break at upgrades.
 It will add pain to debugging.

 Big power.
-Big responsability.
+Big responsibility.